What is an X-ray?

 X-ray images are created by passing controlled amounts of radiation through the body.
 The radiation exiting from the body strikes a digial x-ray plate capturing this energy, the image is detected with a light camera and an image created with the aid of computer software.

 X-ray imaging is the fastest and easiest way for a Doctor to view and assess broken bones and other skeletal abnormalities.
 At least two films are taken of a bone, and often three films if the problem is around a joint (knee, elbow, or wrist).
-X-rays also play a key role in orthopaedic surgery and the treatment of sports injuries.
-X-ray is useful in detecting more advanced forms of cancer in bones.
-Very early cancer findings require other methods.
+X-rays are also taken of the Chest and Abdomen.

 How should I prepare for the procedure?

 You may be asked to change into a gown before your examination.
 Clothing free of zips, buttons can often be x-rayed through.

 You will also be asked to remove jewelry, glasses, and any metal objects that could obscure the images, since those show up on x-ray.